Sonophoto/PythonNotes/virtualenvTricks.md

         $> deactivate

         ... and we are back at the system's version which can be whatever, we don't care ;-)

+If you wish, you can configure your shell with aliases for all of this, now you have a CLI API

+Add these commands to you ~/.profile

+       alias py2g='source ~/.P2g'

+       alias py3g='source ~/.P3g'

+       alias py27='source ~/.P27'

+       alias py34='source ~/.P34'

+       alias dvirt='deactivate'

+***try:***

+      py34 && dvirt && py27 && dvirt && py2g && dvirt && py3g && dvirt

 ***NOTE!*** Your project DOES NOT have to be in the .vxxg or .vxx directories it can be anywhere...

 ***BUT:*** Remember, your "no library" versions will come back up with whatever libraries you do